HelmchenLabSoftware/Cascade/README.md

-# Calibrated inference of spiking from calcium imaging data
+# Calibrated inference of spiking
 Work in progress